aws-samples/non-profit-blockchain/ngo-fabric/cli/README-CLI.md

 This section will create a Fabric network using the AWS CLI.

-## Pre-requisites - Cloud9
+## Pre-requisites - AWS Cloud9
-We will use Cloud9 to provide a Linux shell.
+We will use AWS Cloud9 to provide a Linux shell.

 1. Spin up a [Cloud9 IDE](https://us-east-1.console.aws.amazon.com/cloud9/home?region=us-east-1) from the AWS console.
 In the Cloud9 console, click 'Create Environment'